nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: <strong>Tip:</strong>
 Notor minimizes what you need to remember.
-To add the person to a group, you need to have groups displayed in the list panel, so that you can select the group by its index instead of memorising and typing its name.
+To add the person to a group, you need to have groups displayed in the List Pane, so that you can select the group by its index instead of memorising and typing its name.
 </div>

 <div style="page-break-after: always;"></div>